140k - Revenue

 140k - Revenue 1.7k - Orders 7 Million - Unique Users

-I was solely responsible for leading the full user experience—from initial stakeholder alignment to final delivery—while also owning all art direction and photography.
+Over the course of six months, I was solely responsible for leading the full user experience, from initial stakeholder alignment to final delivery, while also owning all art direction and photography.
 Every visual, from the raw ingredient compositions to the moody, atmospheric portraits, was crafted to evoke curiosity and warmth without pretense.
-The copy follows suit—never taking itself too seriously, always grounded in human connection.
+The copy follows suit, never taking itself too seriously and always grounded in human connection.

 This is more than just BBQ.
-It’s a place—physical and digital—where everyone belongs.
+It is a place, physical and digital, where everyone belongs.
 A reminder that life tastes better when shared.

 Evolving a brand